Fir3n0x/DSL-Project/README.md

 ## 1 - Project Overview

 This project is a Domain-Specific Language (DSL) built with **Langium** for specifying and generating Othello-like games and their associated AI players.
-It supports multiple board topologies, several gameplay variants, and different play modes ranging from human-only matches to AI- and LLM-driven games.
+It supports multiple board topologies, several gameplay variants, and different play modes ranging from human-only matches to AI and LLM-driven games.
 The system can be executed either visually (HTML/JS frontend).
 A strong emphasis is put on combining classical algorithmic AI with modern LLM-based agents.
 Overall, the project showcases language engineering, game modeling, and AI integration within a single framework.

 **Figure 1:** Home
 ![Screenshot home project](./media/home.png)